ToxicFrog/doom-mods/laevis/README.md

 Reduces incoming damage by 1 point per level.
 Cannot reduce it below 2.

-### Beam *(Hitscan only)*

-Replaces the weapon's normal attack with a perfectly accurate beam that does reduced damage but goes through enemies.
-Increased level increases the damage dealt, with diminishing returns.

 ### Bouncy Shots *(Projectile only)*

 Shots bounce off walls.
 Higher levels increase the number of bounces and decrease the amount of velocity lost on bounce.
 At level 3, shots bounce off enemies as well.